limaoxuan/cv/README.md

 # cv
-Cordova and Vue build a good app template, you can use it to create a awesome app
+Cordova and Vue build a good app template, you can use it to create a awesome app.
+CSS use weui style.